Monmouth County, New Jersey: K-12 education

-In addition to multiple public high schools, parochial schools in Monmouth County include St. Rose High School, Red Bank Catholic High School, Christian Brothers Academy, St. John Vianney High School, and Mater Dei High School, which operate under the auspices of the Roman Catholic Diocese of Trenton.
+In addition to multiple public high schools, parochial schools in Monmouth County include St. Rose High School, Red Bank Catholic High School, Christian Brothers Academy, St. John Vianney High School, and Mater Dei High School, which operate under the auspices of the Diocese of Trenton.
 A secular private school, Ranney School, is also located in the county.

-The county has an extensive vocational high school program, known as the Monmouth County Vocational School District, including five magnet schools:
+The county has an extensive vocational high school program, known as the Monmouth County Vocational School District, which includes five magnet schools (with 2023–24 enrollment data from the National Center for Education Statistics) which are: